akeemseymens/holbertonschool-low_level_programming/README.md

-This is the low level C
+This is the low level c depository